FAC9/READMES/week-4/node-fundamentals.md

 #### module.exports vs export in Node.js

-Just for explanation you can imagine that at the beginning of your there is this code.
+Just for explanation you can imagine that at the beginning of your file there is this code.
 ```
 var module = new Module(...);
 var exports = module.exports;